Iraq: Religion

 Iraq is home to one of the oldest Jewish communities in the Middle East and the first Jewish diaspora.
 In 1948, the Jewish population was estimated at 200,000, although some sources suggest the population may have been even higher.
 After the establishment of Israel in 1948, Jews emigrated, fleeing persecution in Iraq, while 100,000 of them remained.
 By the time Saddam Hussein came to power, their population had reached 15,000.
 Under his rule, the population dwindled—not due to persecution, but because the government lifted travel restrictions, allowing many Jews to emigrate abroad and visiting Iraq occasionally.
 At this point, around 1,500 Jews remained.
 After 2003, fear among the Jewish community increased, leading to their further decline.
 Today, it is estimated that only around 400 Jews remain in Iraq.
 Iraq is home to over 250 Jewish sites.

 There are also small ethno-religious minority populations of Mandaeans, Shabaks, Yarsan and Yezidis remaining.
 Prior to 2003 their numbers together may have been 2 million, the majority Yarsan, a non-Islamic religion with roots in pre-Islamic and pre-Christian religion.
 Yazidis are mostly concentrated around the Sinjar Mountains.
 Mandaeans live primarily around Baghdad, Fallujah, Basra and Hillah.

+Religious freedom in Iraq is limited due to a risk of persecution or violence in case of religious conversion away from Islam.